pauljickling/notes/terminal/termion.md

 `println!("{} Hello {} World! {} Colors have been reset.", color::Fg(color::Red), color::Fg(color::Green), color::Fg(color::Reset));`

+If the default colors are insufficient for your needs you can also provide 24 bit rgb values.

+`termion::color::rgb(r, g, b)`

 ## Clearing the Screen

 The default way to clear the terminal screen in Rust would be something like the following statement: